dotnet/docs/docs/core/install/includes/verify-download-windows.md

 01. Copy the link to the checksum file.

-01. Use the following script, pasting in the link to download the appropriate checksum file:
+01. Use the following script, but replace the link to download the appropriate checksum file:

     ```powershell
     Invoke-WebRequest https://dotnetcli.blob.core.windows.net/dotnet/checksums/7.0.7-sha.txt -OutFile 7.0.7-sha.txt